Manage Exchanges: G4

 Affiliation: The process is informal, and interactions are periodic or sporadic and unstructured or semi-structured.

-How it Goes Wrong: At g2, if group confidences are released or group loyalties betrayed.
+How it Goes Wrong: At g2, if group confidences are released or group loyalties betrayed; at g4 if essential information is withheld or false information is communicated.

 G44: Exchanges in a Core Group